Connecticut Bar Examining

 (C) Answers on the application must be typewritten or prepared by electronic means and the application to take the bar examination and for admission to the bar must be used only for the examination for which it is issued.

 An application is considered filed on the day it is RECEIVED, properly completed with the appropriate fees paid, in the office of the administrative director.An applicant who fails to pass a Connecticut bar examination shall be permitted to file an application for the next administration of the bar examination within three weeks of the release of the results of the prior examination.

 Art.
 III-2.
-Incidental to an application for admission to the bar by examination, each applicant shall be required to file the following supporting documents as appropriate:
+Incidental to an application for admission to the bar by examination or an application for admission by UBE score transfer, each applicant shall be required to file the following supporting documents as appropriate:

 All supporting documents required by this Article should be filed concurrently with the application.

 Art.
 III-3.
 An applicant who withdraws his or her application to take the bar examination at least 30 days prior to the examination shall be entitled to a fee credit of $125.
 Withdrawals for medical reasons accompanied by a doctor's certificate shall be entitled to a fee credit of $125 if received within ten days after the examination.
 Any fee credits to which a withdrawing applicant may be entitled must be applied toward either of the next two succeeding examinations.
 All withdrawals must be in writing, addressed to the administrative director and are effective on the date received by the administrative director.